 Class IV: Symptoms of heart failure at rest

-Recall that the NYHA functional classification differ from the ACC/AHA heart failure classification, in that the former allows movement from one class to the other while the latter classification does not (see below).
+Recall that the NYHA functional classification differs from the ACC/AHA heart failure classification, in that the former allows movement from one class to the other while the latter classification does not.

-The diagnosis of congestive heart failure is predominantly by history and physical, although echocardiography and cardiac catheterization can be beneficial.
+The diagnosis of congestive heart failure is predominantly by history and physical, though echocardiography and cardiac catheterization can be beneficial.

-Physical examination during systolic congestive heart failure will reveal an S3 heart sound if significant left ventricular dilation is present.
-An S4 heart sound can be present in diastolic heart failure.
-The point of maximal intensity (PMI) will be laterally displaced and, at times, the S3 can even be palpable.
-Cardiac murmurs will be present if valvular heart disease is present contributing to the heart failure such as aortic stenosis or mitral regurgitation.
+Physical examination during systolic congestive HF will reveal a S3 heart sound if significant left ventricular dilation is present.
+A S4 heart sound can be present in diastolic HF.
+The point of maximal impulse, or PMI, will be laterally displaced and, at times, the S3 can even be palpable.
+Cardiac murmurs will be present if valvular heart disease is present, contributing to the HF such as aortic stenosis or mitral regurgitation.

-Echocardiography is indicated in all patients with a new diagnosis of congestive heart failure to help determine the etiology.
-The left ventricular systolic function can be measured including the ejection fraction.
+Echocardiography is indicated in all patients with a new diagnosis of congestive HF to help determine the etiology.
+The LV systolic function can be measured, including ejection fraction.
 Diastolic function assessment can help determine the left heart pressures.
 The cardiac valves can be interrogated for significant regurgitant or stenotic lesions.

-Cardiac catheterization including coronary angiography is indicated whenever anginal symptoms accompany a new onset of congestive heart failure (Class I).
-If no angina is present, stress testing to evaluated for ischemia as a contributor is recommended.
+Cardiac catheterization including coronary angiography is indicated whenever angina symptoms accompany a new onset of congestive heart failure (Class I).
+If no angina is present, stress testing to evaluate for ischemia as a contributor is recommended.
 Alternatively, coronary CT angiography can be done when no angina is present to exclude occlusive coronary artery disease.

-There is an abundance of clinical evidence to show many available pharmacotherapies support mortality reduction and symptom improvement in patients with congestive heart failure.
+There is an abundance of clinical evidence to show many available pharmacotherapies support mortality reduction and symptom improvement in patients with congestive HF.
 It is important to understand which therapies are the most important and reduce mortality vs. those that relieve symptoms only.

-Angiotensin converting enzyme inhibitors (ACE inhibitors) are a class of oral medications that act primarily through blockade of the angiotensin converting enzyme (ACE).
+Angiotensin converting enzyme inhibitors are a class of oral medications that act primarily through blockade of the angiotensin converting enzyme, known as ACE.
 This enzyme converts angiotensin I to angiotensin II.
-Angiotensin II causes vasoconstriction increasing afterload thus increasing systemic blood pressure.
-Angiotensin contributes to the production of aldosterone which normally acts to retain sodium and water.
+Angiotensin II causes vasoconstriction, increasing afterload, and thus increasing systemic blood pressure.
+Angiotensin contributes to the production of aldosterone, which normally acts to retain sodium and water.

-Reducing the activity of the renin-angiotensin-aldosterone system is crucial in heart failure, during which it is overactive and contributes to negative remodeling.
-ACE inhibitors can reduce the symptoms of heart failure and have been shown in multiple clinical trials to have a mortality benefit in patients with systolic heart failure.
+Reducing the activity of the RAAS is crucial in heart failure, during which it is overactive and contributes to negative remodeling.
+ACE inhibitors can reduce the symptoms of HF and have been shown in multiple clinical trials to have a mortality benefit in patients with systolic HF.
 Doses usually start low, with up-titratration to a predetermined goal dose if the patient is able to tolerate it.
-Commonlyused ACE inhibitors include lisinopril, captopril, ramipril and enalapril.
+Commonly-used ACE inhibitors include lisinopril, captopril, ramipril and enalapril.

-Angiotensin receptor blockers (ARBs) are a class of oral medications that act primarily through blockade of the angiotensin receptor.
-Very similar effects on the RAAS are achieved with ARBs compared with ACE inhibitors.
-ARBs are primarily used when a patient with systolic heart failure is unable to tolerate an ACE inhibitor, frequently due to a cough.
+Angiotensin receptor blockers are a class of oral medications that act primarily through blockade of the angiotensin receptor.
+Very similar effects on the RAAS are achieved with ARBs as with ACE inhibitors.
+ARBs are primarily used when a patient with systolic HF is unable to tolerate an ACE inhibitor, frequently due to a cough.

-These drugs have been shown in multiple clinical trials to offer a significant mortality benefit.
+These drugs have been shown in multiple clinical trials to offer significant mortality benefit.

-Beta-blockers antagonize beta-1 and beta-2 receptors — the usual targets of the sympathetic nervous system — including epinephrine and norepinephrine.
+Beta-blockers antagonize beta-1 and beta-2 receptors — the usual targets of the SNS — including epinephrine and norepinephrine.
 The overactive SNS has deleterious effects on long-term cardiac function, as described earlier.
-Three beta-blockers are approved by the FDA in the United States for the treatment of systolic congestive heart failure including metoprolol succinate, carvedilol and bisoprolol.
+Three beta-blockers are approved by the FDA in the United States for the treatment of systolic congestive heart failure: metoprolol succinate, carvedilol and bisoprolol.

-Beta-blockers are contraindicated specifically in systolic heart failure when pulmonary edema is present and when there are signs of cardiogenic shock, severe bradycardia, hypotension or wheezing related to asthma.
+Beta-blockers are contraindicated specifically in systolic HF when pulmonary edema is present and when there are signs of cardiogenic shock, severe bradycardia, hypotension or wheezing related to asthma.

-Beta-blockers should be initiated in patients hospitalized for acute systolic congestive heart failure prior to hospital discharge.
-It is reasonable to withhold beta-blockers in patients previously taking them in the outpatient setting for chronic systolic heart failure when they are admitted with a heart failure exacerbation.
+Beta-blockers should be initiated in patients hospitalized for acute systolic congestive HF prior to hospital discharge.
+It is reasonable to withhold beta-blockers in patients previously taking them in the outpatient setting for chronic systolic HF when they are admitted with a HF exacerbation.

 These drugs have also been shown in multiple clinical trials to offer significant mortality benefit.

-Spironolactone is indicated (class IIa, level of evidence B) in systolic heart failure with recent or current New York Heart Association functional class IV symptoms, preserved renal function and a normal potassium concentration.
+Spironolactone is indicated (class IIa, level of evidence B) in systolic heart failure with recent or current NYHA functional class IV symptoms, preserved renal function and a normal potassium concentration.

-Spironolactone was investigated in the Randomized Aldactone Evaluation Study (RALES) trial, and a mortality benefit was shown in patients categorized as New York Heart Association functional class III and IV.
+Spironolactone was investigated in the Randomized Aldactone Evaluation Study (RALES) trial, and a mortality benefit was shown in patients categorized as NYHA functional class III and IV.
 Significant hyperkalemia did contribute to sudden cardiac death.

-The aldosterone antagonist eplerenone was evaluated in the Epleronone Post-Acute Myocardial Infarction Heart Failure Efficacy and Survival Study (EPHESUS) trial, leading to the recommendation for use of the agents with an ACE inhibitor prior to hospital discharge after an acute coronary syndrome if there is left ventricular systolic dysfunction (EF < 40%), either diabetes or symptomatic heart failure present and no contraindication.
-A class effect is likely present; therefore, spironolactone is frequently used instead of eplerenone due to cost concerns, although there is no direct data to support this practice.
-In this population, aldosterone antagonists to give a mortality benefit.
+The aldosterone antagonist eplerenone was evaluated in the Epleronone Post-Acute Myocardial Infarction Heart Failure Efficacy and Survival Study (EPHESUS) trial, leading to the recommendation for use of the agents with an ACE inhibitor prior to hospital discharge after an acute coronary syndrome if there is LV systolic dysfunction (EF < 40%), either diabetes or symptomatic HF present and no contraindication.
+A class effect is likely present; therefore, spironolactone is frequently used instead of eplerenone due to cost concerns, though there is no direct data to support this practice.
+In this population, aldosterone antagonists do give a mortality benefit.

 Digoxin blocks the sodium/potassium ATPase pump.
-The mechanism by which this decreases AV conduction is not clear, but is perhaps due to increased vagal tone.
-Intracellular calcium within the cardiac myocytes is increased by digoxin resulting in increased inotropy (contractility) and thus digoxin is frequently used when atrial fibrillation and left ventricular systolic dysfunction coexist.
+The mechanism by which this decreases atrioventricular, or AV, conduction is not clear but is perhaps due to increased vagal tone.
+Intracellular calcium within the cardiac myocytes is increased by digoxin, resulting in increased inotropy (contractility); thus, digoxin is frequently used when atrial fibrillation and left ventricular systolic dysfunction coexist.

 Digoxin therapy gets a class I indication for the treatment of symptomatic systolic congestive heart failure.
-Although the Digitalis Intervention Group (DIG) trial showed no mortality benefit, there was improvement in symptoms and fewer hospitalizations for heart failure.
+Although the Digitalis Intervention Group (DIG) trial showed no mortality benefit, there was improvement in symptoms and fewer hospitalizations for HF.

-Commonly, if systolic heart failure is present in combination with atrial fibrillation and an uncontrolled ventricular rate, digoxin therapy is utilized.
+Commonly, if systolic HF is present in combination with atrial fibrillation and an uncontrolled ventricular rate, digoxin therapy is utilized.
 Digoxin toxicity is a concern, and the dose must be adjusted in the setting of renal failure.